unocss/unocss/packages/preset-typography/README.md

     presetAttributify(), // required if using attributify mode presetUno(), // required
     presetTypography({
-      className: 'markdown', // now use like `markdown markdown-gray`, `not-markdown`
+      selectorName: 'markdown', // now use like `markdown markdown-gray`, `not-markdown`
       // cssExtend is an object with CSS selector as key and
       // CSS declaration block as value like writing normal CSS.
       cssExtend: {